krishna1194/Personalized-Character-Encoding/README.md

 ## Letter_Number_And_Number_Letter_Encoding

-This is a program that helps to encript and decript sentences.
-You encript the data using a key and decript using the same key.
-This can be used to write encripted letters and all you have to do is send the key and the opposite person can decript it.

-You can get the encripted data as number or as text.
+This is a program that helps to encrypt and decrypt sentences.
+This can be used to write encrypted letters; all you have to do is send the key, and the opposite person can decrypt it.
+You can get the encrypted data as number or as text.